Newport Wafer Fab: History of design and construction

 Inmos Limited commissioned the Richard Rogers Partnership, now known as Rogers Stirk Harbour & Partners, to design its UK microprocessor manufacturing facility at Newport.
 The design criterion was for a fast construction, so that it was ready for operation within one year of starting.
 Richard Rogers until then was known for designing the Centre Pompidou in Paris and the Lloyd's building in London.
 The main contractor for the construction of the building was Laing Construction, the structural engineers were Anthony Hunt Associates, the services engineers were YRM Engineers and the quantity surveyors were GA Hanscomb Partnership.

 The technical requirements were that it would house controlled conditions for the production of electronic microchips, a service area for various offices and a staff canteen, all under one roof.
 The Inmos factory was designed to be a model factory that could be constructed in a variety of locations.
 The speed of the design process and construction time of the building were critical.
 The 8900 m2 single-storey building was designed to be fabricated off-site, and assembled on the Newport site.

-The building is divided into clean and "dirty" areas.
+The building is divided into "clean" and "dirty" areas.
 The cleanroom being for microchip production and the dirty area for all others services in the building.
 The building has a central spine which is 7.2 m wide and 106 m from which all the services and production area emanates from eight bays with the potential to increase this to 20 bays.
 Suspended beams span 40m from the central spine with masts along the length of the building allowing for a post-free area, and so providing a flexible interior and the possibility of large work areas.
 Reyner Banham, the architectural critic and writer, said of the Inmos factory that it was "the first really challenging building of the 1980s."

 Construction began in 1980 and was completed by 1982.

+On 7 November 2025, the factory was given a Grade II* listing for being "a late example of post-war UK government efforts to seed new manufacturing in Wales to mitigate the decline of Victorian heavy industries."
+The Cadw listing report describes the factory as, "the most important example of the British High-Tech style of Late Modernist architecture in Wales."